 He has received grants and prizes from ASCAP, Yaddo, The New York State Council on the Arts, Meet the Composer, New Music Delaware, the Eastman School of Music and Syracuse University.
 He has also been awarded the Lee Ettelson Composer's Award from Composers Inc., in San Francisco, a Guggenheim Fellowship, and the Roger Sessions Prize for an American composer by the Liguria Study Center in Bogliasco, Italy, where he was in residence at Bogliasco in the spring of 2008.
 In 2009 he received an Academy Award from the American Academy of Arts and Letters.

 He has two CD's on CRI, both now available on the New World label, and can also be heard on the Vienna Modern Masters Music From Six Continents series, as well as on solo CD's by violist Melia Watras and 'cellist Robert Burkhart.
+His recent solo CD for Albany Records, Terror and Memory, was released in 2011 to broad critical acclaim.
 In addition to his concert works, Waggoner has also composed extensively for theatre and for film, and is an active violinist.
 He was a founding Director of the Seal Bay Festival of American Chamber Music in Vinalhaven, Maine, and is currently Chair of composition in the Setnor School of Music of Syracuse University.
 With his wife, the 'cellist Caroline Stinson, he has recently formed Open End, giving concerts over the past several seasons in New York, Syracuse, Strasbourg, Florence, and Copenhagen.
-Starting this season he and Ms. Stinson will serve as co-artistic directors of the Weekend of Chamber Music, based in New York City and in Jeffersonville, New York.
+He is also, with Ms. Stinson, co-artistic director of the Weekend of Chamber Music, based in New York City and in Jeffersonville, New York.
 Waggoner's music is available through Subito Music.